Bethenny Frankel: Early career and television

 In 1992, Frankel moved to Los Angeles with hopes of being an actress.
 While she landed some small acting roles, she worked as an assistant to Kathy Hilton, sometimes taking her daughters Paris and Nicki out for ice cream or picking them up from school.
 She was also a personal assistant to Jerry Bruckheimer and Linda Bruckheimer.
 During this time, Frankel also worked as a production assistant on the set of Saved by the Bell.
-Frankel used these connections to start her first company, called "In Any Event", a party-planning business, which was short-lived.
+Frankel used these connections to start her first company, called In Any Event, a party-planning business, which was short-lived.
 Her next entrepreneurial enterprise was Princess Pashmina, a business selling pashmina scarves she bought wholesale from an Indian manufacturer.

-In 2003, Frankel started BethennyBakes, a baking business that made egg-free, wheat-free and dairy-free cookies and meal delivery in New York City.
+In 2003, Frankel started BethennyBakes, a baking business that made egg-free, wheat-free, and dairy-free cookies and provided meal delivery in New York City.
 It was featured on The Apprentice: Martha Stewart, a reality competition series, in 2005, in which Frankel was the first runner-up to the competition winner.
 BethennyBakes closed in 2006.
-Frankel became a spokesperson for Pepperidge Farms low-calorie line of bread.
+Frankel became a spokesperson for a low-calorie Pepperidge Farms line of bread.

 In 2008, Frankel began starring in the reality television series The Real Housewives of New York City, which premiered in March on Bravo.
 In June 2010, Frankel appeared in the Bravo reality series Bethenny Getting Married? (later retitled Bethenny Ever After), which documented her engagement and marriage to Jason Hoppy as well as the birth of their daughter.
 The series premiere was Bravo's highest-rated at the time, garnering 2.1 million viewers.
 In September 2010, Frankel announced her exit from The Real Housewives of New York City following its third season.
 In November, she competed in the reality competition series Skating with the Stars and finished in second place.